The TVR/ Rover V8 drooling page... :-D

 View of the inside of the V8 in my TVR, showing camshaft, followers, pushrods.

-Note how clean it all is!
-Grinder marks around the edges of casting are where someone (presumably NCK) tried to improve the oil drainage.
+This is how clean the inside of an engine should be!
+Grinder marks around the edges of casting show where rough edges of metal were removed to improve the oil drainage.
 One modification that is often mentioned is to drill a hole through the front wall of the casting (the far left in this picture), sloping down towards the crank sprocket that drives the timing chain; the idea being that some of the stray oil in the valley is diverted to the chain which helps prolong its life.
 I hadn't heard about the hole when I had my engine stripped.
 A previous owner had replaced the standard sprockets and chain with a duplex version plus a 'vernier' adjustable cam sprocket, however the remainder of the valve train is standard RV8 with hydraulic followers, solid pushrods and non-adjustable rockers.

 View of the valvegear.
 In both pics you can make out the porting work performed by NCK when they created the 3.9L:

 Of slightly more practical use to you might be this drawing of the engine bay, showing the location of some of the important little bits to be periodically checked... ;o) Most of the car not shown for clarity!